-3. Segment information
+3 Segment information

-The Group has only one operating and reportable segment as it operates in one principal area of activity being oil and gas exploration, development and production.
-The Group operates in one geographical region which is Russian Federation.
-Companies incorporated outside of Russia are mainly administrative centres which primarily support the operations in Russia.
+The Group's operations comprise one class of business being gas and oil exploration, development and production and all revenues are from one geographical region, Russia.
+Companies incorporated outside of Russia are mainly administrative centers which primarily support the operations in Russia.